-If a leader can grasp issues associated with each of the PEEM domains, their ability to make better-informed decisions may increase.
+If leaders can grasp issues associated with each PEEM domain, their ability to make better-informed decisions may increase.
 Capturing such knowledge can be a very complicated ordeal when information only becomes knowledge through a social process.
 Human interaction is required from personnel upwardly, downwardly, and laterally within an organization.

 When sharing information with others, we may hesitate because information gives us a feeling of importance or job security.

 If a leader can create an organizational environment that nurtures knowledge sharing, then leaders expand their boundaries for better decision-making and further mitigate their bounded rationality.

 The PEEM domains become more exposed through greater awareness.
 Working through the social process, Fullan describes the need for interpersonal and organizational relationships.
 This presents the paradox of trying to establish relationships to gain greater awareness within the PEEM domains while being faced with overcoming the challenges each PEEM domain presents.

 In other words, if a leader has a political, egotistical, or emotional dispute with another person or organization, they may not be able to obtain the very information they need to make a more effective decision.